The traditional business model is under attack… as well it should be.

 Consequently, since there are two separate records, a lot of effort and resource is spent reconciling the two records at each step of contract execution to make sure that both records match.
 In theory, spend on data related processes such as obtaining, checking, reconciliation can dramatically be reduced by mutual distributed ledgers.

 Fragmentation of security operations could affect spikes in ‘trade fails’ during market stress.
-The SWIFT Institute Working Paper cited earlier also claims that lack of transparency regarding security ownership and commitment in re-hypothecation combined with commingling of client assets proved challenging in the resolution of Lehman Brothers International and could have been avoided through use of mutual distributed ledgers.
+The SWIFT Institute Working Paper cited earlier also claims that lack of transparency regarding security ownership and commitment in re-hypothecation combined with a commingling of client assets proved challenging in the resolution of Lehman Brothers International and could have been avoided through use of mutual distributed ledgers.

 In plain English, it was hard to know who owns what, and which assets or transactions were linked to other assets or transactions, so you if your current or future transactions were affected by Lehman Brothers, it took time to figure it out.